Computing

 Curriculum Intent

 The intent of the Computer Science curriculum at Addey and Stanhope School is to ensure that we teach a broad and robust curriculum which achieves the objectives of the National Curriculum for Computer Science.
-Therefore, all Schemes of Work are planned, designed, and taught to meet the aims of the National Curriculum.
+All Schemes of Work are planned, designed, and taught to meet the aims of the National Curriculum.

-Using the National Curriculum for Computer Science as the foundation for all content covered, students are therefore taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
+Using the National Curriculum for Computer Science as the foundation for all content covered, students are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.

-The aim of the Computer Science Curriculum is also to ensure that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
+The aim of the Computer Science Curriculum is also to ensure that pupils become digitally literate – able to use, and express themselves, and develop their ideas through information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.
 It intends for students to apply ‘Thinking Hard’ techniques when learning the core of computing which is computer science.

 Currciulum Strands

-Understand and apply the fundamental principles and concepts of computer science
+Understand and apply the fundamental principles and concepts of computer science.

 Analyse problems in computational terms and have repeated practical experience of writing computer programs in order to solve such problems.